rurban/ctl/docs/index.md

 See `tests/func/test_container_composing.cc`

 UTF-8 strings and identifiers will be added eventually, Wide, UTF-16 or UTF-32 not.
-Parallel variants of all containers and aglos in `pctl` with openmp are in planning.
+Parallel variants of all containers and algos in `pctl` with openmp are in planning.

-Many methods from algorithm, with iterators and range are now implemented, but iterators will change soon.
+Many methods from algorithm, with iterators and range are now implemented, with iterators changed from upstream.
 Also implemented are type utilities to omit default compare, equal and hash methods for POD integral types.